-Following the announcement of the project in early 2018, a selection process resulted in three commonage groups and one individual farmer been chosen to participate in the initial rollout of the project.
+Following the announcement of the project in early 2018, a selection process resulted in three commonage groups and one non-commonage hill farmer been chosen to participate in the initial rollout of the project.

 The project has created a framework that consists of a facilitated process to assist the participating commonage groups to form their own constitution and to establish as a formal structure.
 It is the commonage group itself that collectively develops and agrees to a management plan with the support of the SUAS operational group.

-Current participants will work closely with Faith Wilson, an ecologist who will monitor and advise on the improvement of the ecology and water found on the selected sites over the duration of the project.
+Current participants are working closely with Faith Wilson, a well-respected ecologist who is monitoring and advising on the improvement of the ecology and water found on each of the nine selected sites over the entire duration of the project.

 The SUAS Project is a European Innovation Partnership (EIP) funded by the Department of Agriculture, Food, and the Marine (DAFM) under the Rural Development Programme 2014-2020.